 This service will be provided by accredited community optometrists and the intention is to reduce the burden on busy GP practices, A&E and the Hospital Eye Service.

-The service will be available from 8th April 2020 till 31st March 2021 when the substantively commissioned service will be available through the MSE Minor Eye Conditions Community Service.
+This service will be available from 8th April 2020 till 30th September 2021 when the substantively commissioned service will be available through the MSE Minor Eye Conditions Community Service.

 Any patient requiring this service can be directed to one of a number of accredited Ophthalmic Practices.

 Patients presenting to your surgery with the following eye conditions can be signposted to the MSE Minor Eye Conditions Community Service:-

 - Foreign body and emergency contact lens removal (not by the fitting practitioner)

 - Differential diagnosis of lumps and bumps in the vicinity of the eye

 - Flashes/floaters – recent onset